 Measuring basic metrics in the Switchmaze

-We started by observing the behaviour of C57BL6 mice housed in the Switchmaze for up to a month in cohorts of 2-4 animals (Figure 2A,B).
-For the first two days, water was available ad libitum in the home cage and 2g/animal of dry chow was provided on the home cage floor.
+We started by observing the behaviour of C57BL6 mice housed in the Switchmaze for up to a month in cohorts of 2-4 animals.
+For the first two days, water was available ad libitum in the home-cage and 2g/animal of dry chow was provided on the home-cage floor.
 This was done to ensure adequate food and water intake during the time when entering the foraging environment is a new action.
 Therefore, mice would first enter the foraging environment due to exploration.
 In 6-48 h, they learned to obtain food and water from the maze.
 During baseline operation, an animal consumed on average 189 ± 49 food pellets (14 mg) in a 24 h period, which corresponds to the typical number of small meals wild mice are estimated to eat in a night16.
 Upon most entries into the food pod, a pellet was consumed (93.9 ± 10.1 % of entries).
 210 ± 130 water drops (10 ml) were retrieved and drinking occurred upon 98.5 ± 2.3 % of entries into the water pod.
 In a 24 h period, an animal ran on the running wheel on average 6.7 ± 13.3 revolutions during 5 ± 7 entries into the water pod which accounted for 4.0 ± 6.5 % of the entries.
 Therefore, despite the appeal of running wheels even to wild mice31, use of the running wheel in the Switchmaze was marginal and was excluded in further analyses.
 Entries to the food pod (201 ± 49) and water pod (212 ± 130) were approximately balanced over a 24 h period.

-After habituation (>7 days), animals exhibited stereotyped entries into the foraging environment (Figure 2A) to eat and drink, followed by exit back into the home cage.
-We termed these foraging area visits blocks (Figure 2B-D).
-Blocks lasted on average 6.3 ± 8.0 min and tended to occur in clusters across the group, such that the animals spent time together in the home cage (Figure 2A).
-This suggests that the animals returned to the home cage due to a strong social motivation.
-They would rarely stay in the foraging environment for longer than 17 minutes (Figure 2D; 95th percentile = 16.9 min).
+After habituation (>7 days), animals exhibited stereotyped entries into the foraging environment (Figure 2A) to eat and drink, followed by exit back into the home-cage.
+We termed these foraging area visits blocks.
+Animals were automatically weighed at the start of each block (Figure 2).
+Blocks lasted on average 6.3 ± 8.0 min (Figure 2C-F) and tended to occur in clusters across the group, such that the animals spent time together in the home-cage (Figure 2A).
+This suggests that the animals returned to the home-cage due to a strong social motivation.
+They would rarely stay in the foraging environment for longer than 17 minutes (Figure 2F; 95th percentile = 16.9 min).

-During each block, an animal typically made multiple entries to the food and drink areas (Figure 2A), termed trials (Figure 2E,F).
-Trials lasted on average 26.3 ± 34.1 s (measured from start position to return to start position, i.e., a full behavioural cycle through one goal area), and rarely more than 71 s (Figure 2G; 95th percentile = 70.7 s).
-These short cycle durations (Figure 2F,G), together with the brief blocks, suggest that the foraging behaviour was economical and purposeful.
+During each block, an animal typically made multiple entries to the food and drink areas (Figure 2C), termed trials.
+Trials lasted on average 26.3 ± 34.1 s (measured from start position to return to start position, i.e., a full behavioural cycle through one goal area, Figure 2C inset), and rarely more than 71 s (Figure 2G-I; 95th percentile = 70.7 s).
+These short cycle durations, together with the brief blocks, suggest that the foraging behaviour was economical and purposeful.